-Isolated island provides training opportunity for Canadian Astronaut Jeremy Hansen
+Canada's North provides training opportunity for Canadian Astronauts

 Missions to Mars, the Moon or asteroids – all have been cited as possible future destinations for space exploration, but how can astronauts prepare today for the challenges of tomorrow?

-By doing field work in remote, "desolate" environments on Earth, astronauts can train for the kind of rigours that will await them on planetary bodies.
+By doing field work in remote or "desolate" environments on Earth, astronauts can train for the kind of rigours that will await them on planetary bodies.

-On July 16, 2013, CSA Astronaut Jeremy Hansen will join Dr. Gordon Osinski of the Centre for Planetary Science and Exploration at Western University on a geology field expedition to the Haughton impact crater on Devon Island.
-Located in Baffin Bay of Nunavut, Canada, this extremely remote and uninhabited island features one of the world's best exposed and preserved impact craters on Earth.
-For one week, Hansen will assist Dr. Osinski in studying impact cratering processes while learning methods and techniques for conducting geological fieldwork that can be applied to sites beyond our planet.
-The team will do so with only a minimum of supplies and support, dropped off by airplane and isolated from civilization as they rely upon each other to fulfill their mission objectives.
+In the summer of 2013, Jeremy Hansen joined Dr. Osinski on similar geology field expedition to the Haughton impact crater on Devon Island.
+Located in Baffin Bay of Nunavut, Canada, Devon Island is an extremely remote and uninhabited island that features one of the world's best exposed and preserved impact craters on Earth.
+The team only had a minimum of supplies and support, dropped off by airplane and isolated from civilization as they relied upon each other to fulfill their mission objectives.

 - Date modified: